Fish Gotta Swim

 Additional benefits of barrier removal include:

-- Reducing the risk that a barrier will fail catastrophically (such as during a flood), and the associated safety and environmental
+- Reducing the risk that a barrier will fail catastrophically (such as during a flood), and the associated safety and environmental impacts

 - Restoration of more natural water, sediment, and nutrient flows and/or tidal exchange.
 In addition to ecological benefits, this often results in reduced maintenance cost and improved resilience of human infrastructure, such as road-stream crossings.

 - Improved commercial and recreational fishing due to stabilized fish populations